 Citizens chairman Khaldoon Al Mubarak has since acknowledged that the club "should have been more aggressive" in the summer transfer market, and it ultimately "ended up costing us this year."

-One reason why Man City are able to splash the cash this summer is because they have generated over £175m from selling academy players alone over the last three years, contributing to the club making record revenues for successive years.
+One reason why Man City are able to splash the cash is because they have generated over £175m from selling academy players alone over the last three years, contributing to the club making record revenues for successive years.

 Man City's total budget is unknown, but it is thought that the club could spent in excess of £250m on new players this summer, and they could spend more if some high-profile players depart.